This site celebrates the life and work of sculptor John

 way for the building site which is the refurbshment of the Central

 Library and Town Hall Extension.
 Since then, plans have been

 developed for the reconfiguration of the square itself to improve its

 appearance and also allow for an enlargement of the Metrolink tram

 station.
 Planning permssion for these changes has now been given, and

 work has begun.
 We are please to say that permisson was granted on

 condition that 'Adrift' should be returned to the square in a position

 approved by the City Art Gallery.
 The map extract above (the full

-plan is on the Mancheser council site) shows the proposed location,
+on the Mancheser council site) shows the proposed location,

 which is outside the square itself, to the side of the library among